lavinigam-gcp/build-with-adk/retail-ai-location-strategy/blog/bonus-ag-ui-frontend.md

 ## Manual Setup

-If you prefer manual setup:
+If you prefer to set things up manually rather than using the Makefile:

 ### Backend